 All About Nicky Singer

-Winner of the Blue Peter Award for her first children’s book Feather Boy, her novels have been adapted for television (BAFTA winner for Best Children’s Drama); stage (including a musical with lyrics by Don Black and music by Debbie Wiseman) and opera (Knight Crew– premiered at Glyndebourne – and also filmed by the BBC for Gareth Malone Goes to Glyndebourne).
+Winner of the Blue Peter Award for her first children’s book Feather Boy, her novels have been adapted for television (BAFTA winner for Best Children’s Drama); stage (including a musical with lyrics by Don Black and music by Debbie Wiseman) and opera (Knight Crew– premiered at Glyndebourne).
 Her first play for young people Island (about ice-bears and the nature of reality) was staged at the National Theatre in 2012.
 She later re-wrote Island as a novel with illustrations by former UK Children’s Laureate Chris Riddell.
 Her most recent novel The Survival Game (about what you’d be prepared to risk or sacrifice to stay alive if the borders were closing) has already been optioned for film.

 How Nicky became an author.